foundry-mcp/team05-mcp-server/README.md

 # microscope_server.py
 The zeroMQ based server that communicates with the mciroscope scritping interface, the CEOS RPC gateway (for aberration correction), and the TIA (ESVision) STEM acquisition software.

-# gatan_server.py (to be added)
+# gatan_server.py
 The zeroMQ based server that communicates with the Gatan Digital Micrograph software on the Gatan PC.
-This server is based on the "mulitscan_server" and not in the repo yet.
+This server writes templated .s scripts and executes them in DM.
+It relies on the dm_script.py and mb_script.py to write the templates.

 # mcp_distiller.py
 A mcp agent that can get data from the Distiller database.
 You can get a range of scan_ids or data from a specific data set id.

+# 4Dcamera_commands_mcp.py
+This can communicate with the 4D Camera backend.
+Its useful for getting and setting the tmemperature and other various commands.
+It is designed for troublehsooting and maintenance, not experiments.